MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/translation-workflow-human.md

 ---
 # Enable workflows for human translation in Power BI reports

 When you create multiple-language reports for Power BI, you can work quickly and efficiently by using Translations Builder and by generating machine translations.
-However, machine-generated translations alone are inadequate for many production needs.
+However, machine generated translations alone are inadequate for many production needs.
 You need to integrate other people acting as translators into a human workflow process.

 Translations Builder uses a *translation sheet*, which is a .csv file that you export to send to a translator.
 The human acting as a translator updates the translation sheet and then returns it to you.
 You then import the revised sheet to integrate the changes into the current dataset.